yostane/dagger2_android_tutorial/README.md

 }
 ```

-The full code is [available here](https://github.com/yostane/dagger2_android_tutorial/blob/master/dagger-console-app/src/main/kotlin/Main.kt)
+The full code is [available here](https://github.com/yostane/dagger2_android_tutorial/tree/master/dagger-console-inject)

 This section illustrated three annotations: `@Inject`, `@Singleton` and `@Component`.
-The next section focuses on the `@Provides` annotation.
+The next section proposes another solution for the problem that uses `@Provides` annotation.

 ## The @Provides annotation

 The `@Inject` annotation is concise and easy to use.
 However, there are cases where this annotation cannot be used:

 - Injecting an interface
-- Annotating classes from libraries
+- We cannot add `@Inject` to classes from libraries (because we need to modifiy the source code)
 - Objects that require configuration outside of the constructor (like objects generated with a factory)

-In this case, instantiate these object with Dagger using a module.
-It is a class that has the `@Module` annotation and defines methods annotated with the `@Provides` annotation.
+In this case, we instantiate Dagger allows to add these object to its graph using modules.
+A module is a class that has the `@Module` annotation and defines methods annotated with the `@Provides` annotation.
 Annotated methods return instances of classes that cannot support the `@Inject` annotation.

 To illustrate these annotations, suppose that we want to pass a `Heater` interface instead of the `ElectricHeater` implementation.